IB English / English Literature

 IB English A Language and Literature

-IB English A Language and Literature differs from the Literature course because it focuses on both literary texts and non-literary texts found in a wide range of media.
+IB English A: Language & Literature differs from the Literature course because it focuses on both literary texts and non-literary texts found in a wide range of media.
 These include literary text types like drama, prose, and poetry, as well as non-literary texts like newspapers, articles, letters, speeches, autobiographies, comics, etc.

 You will